mstksg/inCode/copy/entries/inside.md

 `String` and returns a future `Int`.
 If we "applied `wc` to `getLine`", we would be applying `wc` to that future `String`, to get a future `Int`.

+#### A real executable

-In a real program, we might want to print that `Int` to standard output.
+In a real executable, we might want to print that `Int` to standard output.
 Well, luckily, we have `print :: Int -> IO ()`[^print], which takes an `Int` and produces a future `()`.[^unit]  But in that process of producing that `()`, it sneaks in computer instructions (assembly/C code) to print out that given